 We have deleted the default configuration file.
 Just restart the Safari browser to regenerate the new configuration file we deleted.
 It should clear any malware injections.

-Clear Cache and History
+Method 4: Clear Browser Cache and History

 The cache is a temporary storage solution for the browser, which helps Safari load certain web pages faster.
 But if the malware is hiding in the cache files, it will create a problem even after you reset or delete your browsing history.